Niqmaddu II

 Niqmaddu II was the second ruler and king of Ugarit, an ancient Syrian city-state in northwestern Syria (c.
-1350–1315 BC) and succeeding his father, Ammittamru I. He was a vassal ruler of Suppiluliuma I of Hatti.
+1350–1315 BC), succeeding his father, Ammittamru I. He was a vassal ruler under Suppiluliuma I of Hatti.

 Early life

 Niqmaddu II (𒃻𒈠𒀭𒅎 Níqmâdâd, "vengeance of Hadad") took his name from the earlier Amorite ruler Niqmaddu, meaning "Addu has vindicated" to strengthen the supposed Amorite origins of his Ugaritic dynasty.

+He was the son of Ammittamru I and had a brother Nuriyãnu.

-His wife may have been Pisidqi known from a legal text.
-He had a brother Nuriyãnu.
+His wife may have been Pisidqi according to a legal text.

 Reign

-Though the exact date of his accession to the throne of Ugarit is unknown, he might be a contemporary of both Akhenaten and Tutankhamun the Hittite ruler Šuppiluliuma I, and was a vassal of the latter.
-He had good relations with Egypt, and conceded to the Amorites in a dispute over the Shiyannu region early in his reign.
+Though the exact date of his accession to the throne of Ugarit is unknown, he might be a contemporary of Akhenaten and Tutankhamun, and also of the Hittite ruler Šuppiluliuma I, and was a vassal of the latter.
+He had good relations with Egypt and conceded to the Amorites in a dispute over the Shiyannu region early in his reign.
 He commissioned the Baal Cycle about the god Haddu/Ba'al, and had a son, Niqmepa.
+He is mentioned in the Baal cycle as King nqmd.
+He was succeeded briefly by Arhalba who came to the throne during the reign of the Great King Mursili II of Hatti.

+Egyptian relations

+Using the high chronology for the New Kingdom, Niqmaddu II would be contemporary with the great kings Tutankhamen, Ay, and Horemheb of the Egyptian Empire.

+In Amarna Letter EA 49, Niqmaddu II apparently requested an Egyptian physician and two palace attendants from "Cush", the Egyptian envoy to Ugarit.

+(o 001) To the king, the Sun, my lord, a message from Niqma-Haddu, your servant.
+I fall at the feet of the king, my Sun, my lord.
+May it be well for the king, the Sun, my lord (and) his household, for his primary wife, for his secondary wives, for [his sons, for his horses] (and) the regular troops, for [all the possessions of the king,] the Sun, my lord.

+(r 018) [...] the house of my father.
+Previously [...].
+So my lord should grant me two servants, palace attendant(s) from the land of Cush (KUR ka-ši), and grant me a palace official, a physician.
+There is not a physician here.
+Now, ask [Ḥa]ramaśśi! (erasure) Herewith (are) [...] and one hundred [...] for [your] greeting [gift].

+He is identified in Syrian on an alabaster vase along with a woman in Egyptian court dress, however, the name of the woman on the vase, if ever shown, is not preserved.